AngFletcher/Vehicle-System-Data/README.md

 ```
   Enter the commands from option 1 before the exit line, save the file and reboot the system.
 ## Initial Setup
+The first time a program is executed on a new vehicle the program will obtain data from the user.

 ## Running the tests
 "Explain how to run the automated tests for this system